pedrohsmaia/datablood/README.md

 - `npm install --global eas-cli`
 - `cd apps/expo`
 - `eas build` - This will also add your EAS project ID to app.json

+## FAQs

+- I get the error `network request failed` when trying to signin or signup for the app

+This error is likely caused my not having Supabase setup correctly and running in docker.

+- I'm trying to run my project with `expo go`

+`takeout` is not compatible with `expo go` at this time.
+You'll need to run the project with a local development build, outlined above.